CjDaOne/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+> `map` returns values and will return a new array vs. `forEach` doesn't return anything, it calls a provided function on each element in the array
 2. What is the difference between a function and a method?
+> They are both functions, a method is property of a function.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+>
 5. Why do we need super() in an extended class?
+> `super()` is used to inform a parent’s constructor to be concerned with the child’s attributes
 ## Project Set up

 Follow these steps to set up and work on your project: